 How to Carry a Baby – 7 Safe Ways to Carry Your Baby

 As far as possible, you should hold your baby so that the head is not resting against you.
 Try to encourage him to face in alternating directions to promote muscle development in the neck and upper body.

 Here are seven of the best ways to carry your baby:

 1. On your hip – rest your baby on your hip, facing inwards so the back of their head isn’t pressed against anything.
 Alternate sides each time you pick her up to make sure you’re varying your baby’s posture.

-2. Over your shoulder – carry your baby over your shoulder, gently supporting the head in a centered position.
+2. Over your shoulder – carry your baby over your shoulder, gently supporting the head in a centred position.
 Again, don’t forget to alternate sides.
 This position allows you to carry your baby without applying pressure to the back of their head and lets them see what’s going on around them.

 3. The swing – sit your baby in front of you on your forearm, as though he is sitting on a swing.
 Gently keep the head centred.
 This posture helps improve core strength in your baby which is beneficial for tummy time and allows your baby to build confidence when learning to sit.

 4. Sleeping tiger – carry your baby belly-down on your forearm, like a sleeping tiger to let them rest on their tummy in a safe capacity without having pressure applied to the back of their head.

 5. In front – hold your baby in front of you to encourage her to turn her head and watch the activities going on around the room.
 Not only is this posture great for avoiding pressure on the head but also develops your baby’s social skills.

 6. Aeroplanes – as your baby’s core muscles become stronger, reward him by playing aeroplanes.